HardikGoyal905/CS322-Project/README.md

 # CS322-Project
-A two pass Assembler, which converts assembly instructions into machine code.
-An Emulator, to execute the machine code.
+A two pass Assembler, which converts assembly instructions into machine code, which is executed by Emulator.